 Here’s what else we know about Derek Green

-1. HE PUSHED FOR AND HELPED SHEPHERD THROUGH, LEGISLATION FOR ESTABLISHING A PUBLIC BANK in Philly, which he says “ would be yet another contribution to the supports finally being offered to minority-owned businesses in Philadelphia.”
+1. HE PUSHED FOR LEGISLATION TO ESTABLISH A PUBLIC BANK in Philly, which he says “ would be yet another contribution to the supports finally being offered to minority-owned businesses in Philadelphia.”
 (Not everyone thinks this is a good idea — including Mayor Kenney, under whom the legislation seems to have all but stalled out.)

 2. HE IS AN ADVOCATE for a regional approach to governance and economic development, as he demonstrated at this Citizen event last year.

 4. HE IS A PRACTICAL POLICYMAKER, who says he believes the City can both support business growth and those most in need.
 He has advocated for City Council term limits, bonuses for new Philadelphia police officers, security deposit alternatives and wage tax cuts.